mefranklin6/Extron-Frontend-API/README.md

 Example:
 `http://192.168.1.1:8080/api/v1/button`

-The processor will then wait for an immidate reply, which could be instructions to set that same button to a state of `0` so the user has immidate feedback.
+The processor will then wait for an immediate reply, which could be instructions to set that same button to a state of `0` so the user has immediate feedback.
 This is especially important for sliders so they don't 'bounce' back to their old state upon release.

 ## Building a Backend Server

 ### Handshake Response

 If your backend server is online, operating normally, and available to serve: a call to `/api/v1/test` MUST respond with "OK".
-This allows us to take the service down for maintnance but keep the actual server online.
+This allows us to take the service down for maintenance but keep the actual server online.
 The processor does not simply check if the server is online, it must receive the OK reply before it attempts to use the server or else it will try another server in it's config.json.

 ### Endpoints